MikePacey/Lancaster-HEC/docs/submit.rst

   echo Job running on compute node `uname -n`

 which simply prints a short message to say which compute node the job was run on.
-See the Software section of this guide for templates of job scripts for popular packages.
+See the :doc:`Software</software/softintro>` section of this guide for templates of job scripts for popular packages.

 .. tip::